Install Docker Engine - Enterprise on Windows ServersEstimated reading time: 7 minutes

 - Disk space: 32 GB minimum recommendation for Windows.
-An additional 32 GB of Space is recommended for base images for ServerCore and NanoServer along with buffer space for workload containers running IIS, SQL Server and .Net apps.
+Docker recommends an additional 32 GB of space for base images for ServerCore and NanoServer along with buffer space for workload containers running IIS, SQL Server and .Net apps.

 Install Docker Engine - Enterprise

-Open a PowerShell command prompt, and type the following commands.
+Open an elevated PowerShell command prompt, and type the following commands.

 Install-Module DockerMsftProvider -Force Install-Package Docker -ProviderName DockerMsftProvider -Force

 Check if a reboot is required, and if yes, restart your instance:

 If the output of this command is Yes, then restart the server with: